 How to Install a Bamboo Privacy Fence

-Put on safety glasses before working with concrete to protect your hands and eyes.
+Put on gloves and safety glasses before working with concrete to protect your hands and eyes.
 Fresh concrete is caustic.

 Step 1: Install the End Posts

 Determine where the fence run will begin and end.
 Measure in from the property line 6 inches at each end and mark these locations with spray paint.
 These end posts will help you line up the other posts in a straight line.